 Australian History # Australia is fortunate in having a number of outstanding historians delving into our past to discover ourselves.
 Divergent opinions lead to an appreciation of the complexity of our history.
 Honest research and appraisals can still lead to inspiring accounts.
 As part of the culture wars Alan Tudge, and others claim examining the past causes students to hate our country, while Stuart Macintyre claims that “submitting history to a loyalty test, debases it.

 Egyptian History # The kingdom of Egypt is reputed to be the oldest of all kingdoms, if we accept that mankind emerged out of Africa, spreading northward and to the east.
 The period from roughly 2700 BCE to 2500 BCE was the age of the pharaonic system established during the First Dynasty eventually encompassed every aspect of life in Egypt.
-“All this was sanctified by ceremonies, rituals and royal writs proclaiming the reigning pharaoh to be a living god, the earthly incarnation of the supreme celestial deity, Horus.
+The Pharaohs many roles included, hig priest, head of country’s administration, leader of the army and head of the royal family.

 Demagogues # The definition of the word, with roots in ancient Greece, is: “ a political leader who seeks support by appealing to popular desires and prejudices rather than by using rational argument.”
 Demagogues tend to play on our basic, primordial, primal fears or “gut” instincts.
 They appeal to the selfish animal or savagery in us.
 The most effective lure is the drum beat of war.
 For some reason the anticipation of war fosters impressions of strength and resolution while rational debate is portrayed as a sign of weakness.